- What is your chihuahua’s emotional bucket?

 What is your chihuahua’s emotional bucket?

-Obviously, emotions will drain out over time, some dogs can do this quickly, but chihuahuas are not so chilled.
-Typically, they have a very small bucket with a very small hole, and they are not prone to forgive and forget!
+Emotions will drain over time; some dogs can do this quickly, but chihuahuas are not so chilled.
+Typically, they have a tiny bucket with a small hole and are not prone to forgive and forget!

 How does your chihuahua’s emotional bucket fill up?

-A dog with an overflowing emotional bucket is likely to be one that is charging around all over the place, constantly barking at every sound or movement.
-This type of behavior is very typical of chihuahuas and as they get more stressed the behavior can escalate into nipping, biting, and marking in the house.
-Their bucket can fill over the course of a day or in a nano second if an exciting event happens.
+A dog with an overflowing emotional bucket will likely be charging around everywhere, constantly barking at every sound or movement.
+This type of behaviour is very typical of chihuahuas, and as they get more stressed, the behaviour can escalate into nipping, biting, and marking in the house.
+Their bucket can fill up in a day or a nanosecond if an exciting event happens.

 Multi-dog household?

-Got more than one dog?
-Then each dog will have a bucket of their own and you also get a household bucket.
-For instance, each dog feels differently about the doorbell, but the act of one charging around when they hear it will fill the household bucket instantly and each dogs individually.
+Have you got more than one dog?
+Then, each dog will have a bucket, and you also get a household bucket.
+For instance, each dog feels differently about the doorbell, but the act of one charging around when they hear it will fill the household bucket instantly and each dog individually.

 Why does it matter?

-How full and how quickly your chihuahua’s emotional bucket empties will be affecting not only their behavior, but their longer-term health as well.
+How full and how quickly your chihuahua’s emotional bucket empties will affect not only their behaviour but also their longer-term health.
 A dog that spends most of its time in fight or flight mode is healing less, as the parasympathetic nervous system that deals with healing will shut down.
-Things that affect the state of your dog’s emotional bucket is 1, the size, and 2, how big the hole that allows emotions to drain.
-The average chihuahua has a very small bucket with a very small hole.
-Leading to constant high arousal and stress related behaviors mentioned above.

 What pays into it?

-It’s very interesting to start looking at the day’s events from your chihuahuas point of view and once you do it’s easier to see what sort of things pay into the bucket and how this will impact on behavior.
+It’s interesting to start looking at the day’s events from your chihuahua’s point of view, and once you do, it’s easier to see what sort of things pay into the bucket and how this will impact behaviour.
 Interestingly, good excitement from play or a long walk will have the same effect as a visit from the window cleaner.
-Once the bucket is full, it overflows, and you end up with a chihuahua that reacts.
+Once the bucket is full, it overflows, resulting in a chihuahua that reacts.

-As an example, a trip to the vet.
-There are many areas of the event that can cause your chihuahua’s bucket to fill.
-For some dogs it may start with putting on the harness, then going out the front door, or the car journey, the waiting room and being lifted against their will onto the table.
-The vet then goes to touch him and snap, it’s just too much for the dog and he growls or bites.
-It’s never just about the moment the incident happened, but all the smaller events that filled their bucket before they even arrived.
+The vet then touches him and snaps; it’s just too much for the dog, and he growls or bites.
+It’s not always about the moment the incident happened, but all the smaller events that filled their bucket before they even arrived.

-You may see form the diagram I have added training methods.
-If you are using an air horn or water sprays or e-collars then this will certainly be paying into your chihuahuas bucket.
+You may see from the diagram that I have added training methods.
+If you are using an air horn, water sprays, or e-collars, this will certainly be paying into your chihuahua’s bucket.

 Can we manipulate your chihuahua’s emotional bucket?

-Think about what things send your dog into a tizzy and fills up their bucket and make a list of all the things that cause crazy excitement for your chihuahua, both positive and negative.
+Think about what things send your dog into a tizzy, fill up their bucket and list all the things that cause crazy excitement for your chihuahua, both positive and negative.
 It could be things like.

 - The window cleaner